 Advertisements often target our personal emotions.
-They link our emotions to the products and tend to influence the ways in which we value ourselves as persons.
+They link our emotions to products and tend to influence the ways in which we value ourselves as persons.
 Often we see many celebrities (cricketers, film stars, models, etc.) selling products through advertisements.
-Their popularity is used by the advertisers to convince people to buy the products.
+Their popularity is used by advertisers to convince people to buy the products.
 Let us understand the concept of linking emotions and celebrity endorsements with the help of the following advertisement.

 LT Foods, one of the leading processors and exporters of packaged basmati rice and an upcoming FMCG company, has unveiled a new television commercial (TVC) with Amitabh Bachchan for their flagship brand, Daawat.

 In a fast growing and competitive category, where consumers are bombarded with messages on product superiority and attributes, this campaign is a refreshing attempt to connect to the heart of consumers and make them experience the fulfillment that comes from cooking, serving and eating the finest basmati rice.

 The TVC brings to life the unique Indian way of expressing our love through the food we serve and eat and how this expression is incomplete without Daawat basmati rice.
 Developed by Lowe Lintas, the TV commercial titled Pyaar ki Special Bhasha, encapsulates vignettes from day-to-day life created into an emotional story of relationships narrated by Bachchan in a poignant manner.

 Rice is the staple food for most of the Indians and basmati rice finds special place in festive eating.
 In fact, long grain basmati rice is considered as the top notch rice by most of the people.
 This TV commercial tries to play on this sentiment.